wheleph/grava-hal/README.md

 # How to run

 1. From the root dir execute `mvn jetty:run`
-2. Navigate to `http://localhost:8080/` in you we browser
+2. Navigate to `http://localhost:8080/` in your web browser